7 August 2020

-He later took on roles such as Head of Sales at Saleswhale and an account executive at 90 Seconds.
-These experiences got him closer to the tech scene.
+He later took on roles such as Head of Sales at Saleswhale and an Account Executive at 90 Seconds.
+These experiences got him closer to the ASEAN tech scene.

-Soon after, he realized that his true passion centered around customer satisfaction and this led him to where he is today.
+Soon after, he realized that his objective would be to create further value with his customers with an end-to-end approach to their challenges.
+This led him to where he is today.

-Fast forward to today, Edouard (who also goes by Ed), is an Accounts Executive at Salesforce where he helps these companies understand and engage with their customers to provide satisfaction and added value.
+Fast forward to today, Edouard (who also goes by Ed), is an Account Executive at Salesforce where he helps these companies understand and engage with their customers better to provide satisfaction and generate revenue growth.

 What 5 years in sales taught him

 “It’s all about being focused on the customer”, said Ed when asked if his experiences were all related to sales.

 “Even though everything I did was related to sales, I would say that the underlying driver was customer success.”

 Ed said that businesses have to be focused on their customers every step along the sales funnel.
 From qualifying inbound leads to the actual purchase stage, it’s always about delivering customer satisfaction.

 Despite probably being the most fundamental sales principle, this sales hack is often forgotten.
 Businesses should always ask themselves “how do you bring value to your customers?”
 Ed said.